hdmf-dev/hdmf/docs/source/update_requirements.rst

    pip freeze > $target_requirements

    deactivate
-   rmvirtualenv pynwb-requirements
+   rmvirtualenv hdmf-requirements

 Note: If you create requirements files using Python 2.x, you should manually remove any entries for the `enum34` package before committing.
 This package is only required for versions of Python < 3.4, and should not be installed in later versions.
 Since our requirements files are shared across Python 2 and 3 we instead rely on `pip` to install this package only when it is required.
-(See `issue #677 <https://github.com/NeurodataWithoutBorders/pynwb/issues/677>`_ for discussion.)
+(See `issue #677 <https://github.com/hdmf-dev/hdmf/issues/677>`_ for discussion.)